-- agreeing the timetable for producing the annual accounts and report v) (PFP8.1(a)); - vi) approving the group's overall banking arrangements (PFP 11.2); - receiving reports detailing actual and forecast expenditure and activity for all healthcare contracts (PFP 14.3). - Commissioning Committee, which is accountable to the governing body and will support it, the Director of Strategy and Transformation and the Executive Nurse in meeting the responsibilities of the group as a commissioner of healthcare, specifically delivery of the duties described at 5.1.2(a) and 5.2.4.
-The governing body has approved and keeps under review the Terms of Reference for the committee, which include information on its membership55.
-In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Commissioning Committee: - developing appropriate policies, strategies and plans; - co-ordinating the work of the group with other parties in order to develop robust commissioning plans (PFP 14.1).

-the Primary Care Commissioning Committee, which is accountable to the governing body for the exercise of the functions delegated to the group by NHS England relating to the commissioning of primary medical services under Section 86 of the NHS Act 2006,
+- iii) reviewing proposed changes to Prime Financial Policies (PFP 1.5.1) and approving detailed financial policies (PFP 1.1.3); - iv) considering reports from the Chief Finance Officer and other managers regarding significant variances from budgeted performance (PFP7.3) and planned performance targets respectively; - v) agreeing the timetable for producing the annual accounts and report (PFP8.1(a)); - vi) approving the group's overall banking arrangements (PFP 11.2); - vii) receiving reports detailing actual and forecast expenditure and activity for all healthcare contracts (PFP 14.3). - (e) the Commissioning Committee, which is accountable to the governing body and will support it, the Director of Strategy and Transformation and the Executive Nurse in meeting the responsibilities of the group as a commissioner of healthcare, specifically delivery of the duties described at 5.1.2(a) and 5.2.4.
+The governing body has approved and keeps under review the Terms of Reference for the committee, which include information on its membership54.
+In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Commissioning Committee: - i) developing appropriate policies, strategies and plans; - ii) co-ordinating the work of the group with other parties in order to develop robust commissioning plans (PFP 14.1). - (f) the Primary Care Commissioning Committee, which is accountable to the governing body for the exercise of the functions delegated to the group by NHS England relating to the commissioning of primary medical services under Section 86 of the NHS Act 2006.